DFE-Digital/conversions-design-history/app/posts/apply-to-become-academy/glossary-list/glossary-full-list.md

 ## G

+Government Digital Service (GDS)
+Part of the Cabinet Office working on delivering platforms, products and services that help government to become joined-up, trusted and responsive to user needs.

 Get information about schools (GIAS)
 : This is a register of schools and colleges in England.
 You can use GIAS to search for and download information on establishments, establishment groups (such as a local authority, trust or federation) or governors.
 [Go to get information about schools](https://www.get-information-schools.service.gov.uk/).